 If marketers don’t believe their job is about delivering growth for the business they work in, they need to think about what they’re doing.
 Alison Lewis at Johnson & Johnson has already voiced her views on the role of Marketing (here).

 It’s hugely important for marketing to truly understand the products or services their organisation offers.
 It’s hugely important for everyone within an organisation to be clear on why they offer those products or services.
-It’s also hugely important for marketing to understand the needs and wants of customers and potential customers.
+And it’s hugely important for marketing to understand the needs and wants of customers and potential customers.

 Marketing needs to work closely with sales and with insight.
 It needs to interact with all parts of a business.
 It needs to harness knowledge and work with creative partners equally focused on delivering impactful and effective communications that represent a brand’s values, tell a clear story that resonates, build engagement and create preference through demonstrating how they add value to their customers by answering their needs and wants.